 - Get a cultural experience and fresh fruit from the Lautoka Market

 - Wander around the beautiful Lautoka Botanical Gardens

 - Take a tour with Fiji Eco Tours (more info on Viator and Tripadvisor), hire a taxi or drive (4WD) to the Koroyanitu National Heritage Park offering two of Fiji’s most accessible hiking trails starting from Abaca Village.

 For more inspiration, see our 10 Things to Do in Lautoka.

 Drive Time: 1h40mins

 Today you drive or take the bus through the spectacular Suncoast, named after its famous sunrise and sunset.
-There are lots of attractions to detour to along the way, such as the historical Tavua Hotel or the St Francis of Xavier Church – both offering a mix of history and scenery.
+There are lots of attractions to take a detour to, such as the historical Tavua Hotel or the St Francis of Xavier Church – both offering a mix of history and scenery.
 If you’re feeling adventurous, you could take a guided hike up Fiji’s highest mountain.
 Enjoy an evening at your accommodation with a swimming pool or a beach if staying at the Volivoli Beach Resort.

 Things to Do in Rakiraki on a Budget

-- Take a tour to Navala Village, a traditional 200-year-old village deep in the mountain landscape of Viti Levu (Fiji’s main island (more info on Viator and Tripadvisor)
+- Take a tour to Navala Village, a traditional 200-year-old village deep in the mountain landscape of Viti Levu, Fiji’s main island (more info on Viator and Tripadvisor)